AutomationWithAnsible/ansible-usermanage/README.md

 #Why?

-This playbook was developed to manage users and SSH keys in multi node environment.
+This playbook was developed to manage users and SSH keys in multi node environment. it does not and will not support passwords based authentication
 The idea is you define a user database in a YAML file, then define access in your host/group variable.
 This keeps things organized and easily add/change/remove mass users.

 # Instruction